 Because complexity science is, well, complex, we limit this discussion of complexity to three recognized types, structural complexity, detail complexity, and dynamic complexity (Dörner, 1990; Perrow, 1999; Senge, 2006; Williams, 2002).
-The first type, structural complexity is a construct developed by Williams that effectively captures the later classification of detail and dynamic complexity and includes the idea of uncertainty as a complexity contributor.
+The first type, structural complexity, is a construct developed by Williams (2002) that effectively captures the later classifications of detail and dynamic complexity and includes the idea of uncertainty as a complexity contributor.
 Figure 2 shows a modified structural complexity construct (Williams, 2002).
-The revised graphic acknowledges the Williams' structural complexity and uncertainty, but suggests that decision dynamics is a more suitable result of uncertainty.
+The revised graphic acknowledges Williams's (2002) structural complexity and uncertainty but suggests that decision dynamics is a more suitable result of uncertainty.